-What Needs To Be Stored?
+What Needs to Be Stored?

+To determine the right type of plastic storage container for you, consider everything you want to fit in the container.
 So gather it up.
-Stack it all in one spot to help determine exactly what your needs are.
-You may be surprised to find that you have a lot more to pack away than you thought.
-This is also a good time to sort through and pull out items that can be thrown away, given away, or returned to the people they were borrowed from.
-Don't be afraid to let go of items you may not really want in favor of the things you really need to store.
+Stack your items in one spot to help determine exactly what your storage space needs are.
+You might be surprised to find that you have a lot more to pack away than you thought.
+Measure your stack, so you know the dimensions to look for in a container.
+This is also a good time to sort through and pull out items that can be thrown away, given away, or returned to people they were borrowed from.
+Plan to store only the items you truly want to keep.

 Do You Want a Colored or Clear Bin?

 Many people like to pick a different color depending on what they are storing.
 For example, seasonal clothing goes in a blue container, Christmas decorations in a red one, sports equipment in a green one, etc. Others opt for only clear plastic storage containers.
 One of the benefits of choosing a clear container is it's easy to see whether an item is actually in the bin without emptying it.
 Selecting only clear containers can also make your storage appear more uniform, as extra clear containers are typically easier to find than specific colors.

 It's easy to forget how quickly an empty plastic storage container can become heavy once you add all of your stuff to it.
 To keep your storage container mobile, opt for the biggest bin that will still allow you to move the filled container with ease.
 Consider what will be packed in the storage container.
 For instance, if you're storing books, choose small containers.
 If you're storing pillows, you can use large containers and still have them remain light.